shatwo56/WalletNexus/README.md

 Find wallets that have interacted with two or more contract addresses (CAs) on Pump.fun, along with detailed statistics:

 - Amount bought
+- tokens addresses interracted with
+- Number of tokens addresses interracted with
 - Winrate
 - PnL
 - Realized profit